Sustainable Packaging Showdown: Compostable, Biodegradable & Recyclable Materials

 A box saying recyclable packaging

 Compostable packaging is designed to return safely to the earth, as it breaks down into soil-nourishing elements.
 Recyclable packaging is built to stay in use.
 It’s collected, processed, and turned into new materials.
+Their differences are as follows:

 Comparison Table of Sustainable Packaging Types